 Theatre Warm Ups for the Entire Cast

-Acting on stage is a team sport, anyone that tells you otherwise is probably a diva.
-Everyone in a cast has different roles, and different jobs to do, but everyone is working together for the same goal.
-Just like a sports team, the success of an on-stage team is all about connection, energy, interaction and communication.
-That is what the audience is there to see, and is what the cast must invest in to carry the show.
-A single actor can have an outstanding performance in a bad show, but a great ensemble, invariably, will create a great show.
+Acting on stage is a team sport: anyone that tells you otherwise is probably a diva.
+Everyone in a cast has different roles—different jobs to do—but everyone is working together for the same reason and with the same goal in mind.
+Just like a sports team, the success of an on-stage ensemble is all about connection, energy, interaction and communication.
+That is what the audience is there to see, and what the cast must invest in to carry the show.
+A single actor can have an outstanding performance in a bad show (which is not to say they’ll single-handedly redeem the experience).
+A strong ensemble, however, will work together to make everybody look good.
+Be a team player

-All sports teams warm-up before a game to make sure they are working well together, so here are 5 exercises a cast can do before a show to make sure they are functioning as a team.
+All sports teams warm-up before a game to make sure they are working well together; before we extend this sporting metaphor way beyond its welcome, here are a list of exercises a cast can do together before a show to build teamwork.
+Let’s kick this off (sorry)!

 Vocal Warm Up

-Nothing like a good vocal warm-up to get yourself ready for a show, so why not do some of this as a team?
-Actors in Musical Theatre will know the importance of a good group sing before a show to get everyone on the same page, but it can often be neglected by straight actors.
-Everyone has different needs for their own warm-up, so time alone is important, but finding an exercise or several that the entire cast can be involved in can bring the cast together as of the pre-show ritual.
+There’s nothing like a good vocal warm-up to get yourself ready for a show, so why not do some of this as a team?
+Actors in Musical Theatre will know the importance of a good group sing before a show to get everyone on the same page, but it can often be neglected by non-musical-theatre actors.
+The above link to our Vocal Warm-up page has a tonne of great exercises for you to look over; all the same, here’s a few that are particularly helpful in a group setting.

 Physical Warm Up